A Baby Registry Guide for Suburban Moms

 If you’re a mom-to-be living in the ’burbs, chances are you’ll be logging countless steps in your house and a lot of mileage in your car.
 While storage may not be an issue, lugging baby items up and down the stairs and from room to room likely will be.
 Your gear has to also withstand terrain beyond city sidewalks, such as grass paths, dirt roads and park meadows.
 So what are the baby registry must-haves that’ll meet your new mom needs and actually suit your lifestyle?
 Use The Bump guide to find everything you need for suburban living with baby—and which things you can safely skip.

-A stroller/car seat combo lets you quickly get baby in and out of the car without the hassle of unstrapping her from her car seat.
-The best part: If baby’s asleep, she’ll likely keep on snoozing as you move her from car to stroller (and vice-versa).
+• Travel system.
+A stroller/car seat combo lets you quickly get baby in and out of the car without the hassle of unstrapping them from the car seat.
+The best part: If baby’s asleep, they’ll likely keep on snoozing as you move them from car to stroller (and vice-versa).

-Sure, it typically costs two times more than a sound-only model, but getting a visual check on baby without crisscrossing the house to stop in the nursery every time you’re the slightest bit concerned is worth it.
+• Video baby monitor.
+Sure, a video monitor typically costs two times more than a sound-only model, but getting a visual check on baby without crisscrossing the house to stop in the nursery every time you’re the slightest bit concerned is worth it.
 And when baby gets older, the monitor can be repurposed as a home security system.

-If you live in a split-level house, a travel yard is your go-to playpen, naptime space and safe zone for those times you need to quickly step away to answer the door or deal with the laundry.
+• Travel crib/ playard.
+If you live in a split-level house, a playard is your go-to playpen, naptime space and safe zone for those times you need to quickly step away to answer the door or deal with the laundry.

-Go ahead and get the full-sized play yard, play mat, high chair and baby swing if you have the space for it.
+• Mini anything.
+Go ahead and get the full-sized crib, playard, play mat, high chair and baby swing if you have the space for it.
 Full-size items are often less pricey than compact versions.